 To view all the existing schemas within a namespace:

 From the Management Portal

 select System Explorer

 , then SQL

 option at the top of the page; this displays the list of available namespaces.
-After selecting a namespace, select the Schema
+Select a namespace.

-box.
-Just above it is a drop-down list that allows you to select Tables, System Tables, Views, Procedures, or All of these that belong to the schema.
-After setting this option, open the corresponding folder to view the member items.
-If there are no member items, opening the folder displays a blank page.
-(If you have not selected the corresponding per-schema option, or All, opening the folder displays the member items for the entire namespace.)
+drop-down list allows you to select Tables, Views, Procedures, or Cached Queries, or All of these that belong to the schema.
+After setting this option, click the triangles to view a list of the items.
+If there are no items, clicking a triangle has no effect.

 Within Caché SQL, you view and modify data within tables by means of queries